RACV Logo

 Day 3: Quetzaltenango

-This morning after breakfast, head for hop on a boat (called a lancha) on Lake Atitlan – surrounded by volcanoes, rolling hills and Mayan villages, this is definitely one of the most beautiful lakes in the world (as said by Aldous Huxley).
+This morning, you’ll set off on a lancha (boat) ride on Lake Atitlan – surrounded by volcanoes, rolling hills and Maya villages.
 Take the scenic ride to Santiago Atitlan, taking in the sweeping views from the water.
 Although this is the largest town on the lake, it sees far fewer tourists, making it the perfect spot to find authentic Guatemalan people, culture and activities.
 Here, you’ll visit the current shrine of Maximon (San Simon), where the local shamans keep watch.
 Your group will bring a gift of local spirits to share with the shamans, and while you drink, you’ll discuss the holy shrine, the perplexing deity and local life on the lake.
 Return to Panajachel in the afternoon and enjoy a free evening along the shores of Lake Atitlan.

 Day 6: Antigua